How To Spot and Support Employees with Anxiety in the Workplace

 Below is a list of services you can provide to support your employees:

-- Online CBT programme – Access an online portal which will allow you to work through your problems whenever suits you.
+- Online CBT programme – Access an online portal allowing you to work through your problems whenever suits you.

-- Remote CBT therapy – We can offer one-to-one therapy delivered virtually through Skype, FaceTime or via telephone.
+- Remote CBT therapy – We can offer one-to-one therapy via Skype, FaceTime or telephone.